 To help ensure a comprehensive and appropriate response, DoD SAPRO has compiled a checklist of what should happen within the first 30 days of a survivor’s disclosure of sexual assault.
 You can access the checklist here.

 Throughout the military investigative and justice process, Service members who make an Unrestricted Report of sexual assault are entitled to certain rights.
 To learn more about these rights, please go here.

 It is important to understand that survivors may exhibit different behaviors in the days, months, and even years after an assault.
 Survivors may not be able to operate at their full capacity after an assault, but with appropriate support and resources, survivors of sexual assault can heal after what happened.

-A survivor may experience effects of sexual assault that can include some of the following symptoms and behaviors.
+A survivor may experience some of the follow after sexual assault.
 Please note that this is not an exhaustive list, and a survivor may exhibit all, some, or none of these behaviors.

 - Mood swings

 - A sense of helplessness

 - Difficulty sleeping